 8. Intellectual Property

 (8.2) Unless agreed to the contrary between the Client and the Company, Deliverables may only be permitted for use on websites, online and general offline marketing purposes.
-This may, however, be dependent on Third Party licensing rules where limited commercial use applies.
-Deliverables cannot be used for broadcast (including, but not limited to: television, cinema or radio) use unless agreed in writing between the Client and the Company, and any relevant additional Third Party licences paid for by the Client.
+This is also dependent on Third Party licensing rules.
+Deliverables cannot be used for broadcast, television, cinema or radio use unless agreed in writing between the Client and the Company, and any relevant additional Third-Party licences are the responsibility of and paid for by the Client.
 The Client and the Company hereby agree that such use shall only be permitted by the Company subject to the agreement of additional licencing terms under a separate contract.

 9. Personal Data

 In this Clause, the “Act” means the Data Protection Act 1998 and, where appropriate, terms used in this Clause shall have the meanings ascribed to them in the Act.